lzh-mb-mod/RTSCamera/README.md

 ### RTS Camera

-- Press `F10` to switch to RTS style free camera and press again to switch back.
+- Press `F10` to toggle free camera.
   Player character will be controlled by AI when switched to free camera.

   - Order UI will be opened automatically.

   - You can enable `Switch Camera on Ordering` option, to always give orders in free camera.

-  - **New:** When command UI is open in free camera mode, you can press `E` to inspect selected formation.
+  - **New:** When command UI is open in free camera mode, you can press `E` to stick camera to selected formation.

   - You can enable `Slow Motion On RTS view", to turn on slow motion in free camera.